Rector Street station (IRT Broadway–Seventh Avenue Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 On August 9, 1964, the New York City Transit Authority (NYCTA) announced the letting of a $7.6 million contract to lengthen platforms at stations from Rector Street to 34th Street–Penn Station on the line, and stations from Central Park North–110th Street to 145th Street on the Lenox Avenue Line to allow express trains to be lengthened from nine-car trains to ten-car trains, and to lengthen locals from eight-car trains to ten-car trains.
 With the completion of this project, the NYCTA project to lengthen IRT stations to accommodate ten-car trains would be complete.

 After the September 11, 2001 attacks, the subway tunnels around Cortlandt Street collapsed, and the line was closed temporarily.
 About 1000 ft of tunnels and trackage, including 575 ft of totally destroyed tunnels and tracks in the vicinity of the World Trade Center site, were entirely rebuilt.
 The station reopened on September 15, 2002.
-During the intervening period, the station was renovated.
+During the intervening period, with service suspended indefinitely, the station underwent a $14 million renovation.

 Due to water damage to South Ferry caused by Hurricane Sandy, all 1 trains terminated at this station from October 2012 until April 4, 2013, when the former South Ferry Loop terminal station reopened.

 Station layout

 This underground station has two tracks and two side platforms.
 The 1 train stops here at all times.
+The station is between WTC Cortlandt to the north and South Ferry to the south.

 Each platform has mosaic trim line and name tablets of mostly green and brown.
 The tiles are painted light green below the "R" tablets.